‘The Bachelor’: Corinne Olympios Says Nick Viall And Vanessa Grimaldi Are ‘Phony’

 According to a report from

-, Corinne Olympios is holding nothing back when it comes to dishing on her ex- Bustle Bachelor boyfriend Nick Viall and his currently fiance Vanessa Grimaldi.
+, Corinne Olympios is holding nothing back when it comes to dishing on her ex- Bustle Bachelor boyfriend Nick Viall and his current fiance Vanessa Grimaldi.
 Corinne, who was one of the most talked about contestants during Nick’s Season 21 run, recently dished some details about her time on the show, and whether or not she believes Nick and Vanessa are the real deal.

 “I have a lot of respect for both of them, I just personally — not saying anything bad about either them — I just don’t think that they’re compatible… They’re so phony with each other and it sucks because they’re both really real people separately, but, like, just like whenever they were together and just looking at them — like, I lived with Vanessa, and I dated Nick and that’s not how either of them are.”